ericjiang97/hackamon2018-techtalk/README.md

-# hackamon2018-techtalk
+# Tech Talks for Hackamon 2018

-Slide Decks for Tech Talk/Workshops for Hackamon 2018.
+These are the Slide Decks for Tech Talk/Workshops for Hackamon 2018.

-There is planned for 3 parts/sessions of th
+There is planned for 2 parts/sessions during the talk

 Track 1: Gitting Started